Resident Stories- What is it like to live in Permanent Supportive Housing (PSH)?

 Throughout our engagements, many people wanted to know more about the experiences of people who have lived in supportive housing.
-We have collected some stories from a group of people living in four different permanent supportive housing developments.
+We have collected some stories from a group of people living in four different supportive housing developments.
 Names have been changed to protect people’s privacy, but no other details have been changed.

 Harris